reiddraper/data-traceability/data-traceability.markdown

 laws can mandate things like audit-ability, data transfer restrictions and more.
-For example, California's Shine the Light Law requires businesses disclose the personal information that has been shared with third-parties, should I resident request.
+For example, California's Shine the Light Law requires businesses disclose the personal information that has been shared with third-parties, should a resident request.
 Europe's Data Protection Directive provides even more stringent regulation to businesses collecting data about residents.

-We'll also see later how data traceability can provide further business value by allowing us to provide stronger measurements on the worth of a particular source, realize where to focus our development effort, and even manage blame.
+We'll also later see how data traceability can provide further business value by allowing us to provide stronger measurements on the worth of a particular source, realize where to focus our development effort, and even manage blame.